-Chicos (Spanish for “small) have been a staple of the local culinary tradition since the time of the Ancestral Puebloans.
-Chicos are made by steaming whole ears of corn in the husk and then drying them.
+Chicos (Spanish for “small) have been a staple of the local diet since the time of the Ancestral Puebloans.
+They are made by steaming whole ears of corn in the husk and then drying them.
 The word “chicos” is known in New Mexico, though corn is dried in this manner throughout the southwest.
-It is a labor-intensive, time-consuming process.
+It is a very labor-intensive, time-consuming process.

 Labor Intensive, Slow Food